nephtyws/dehasher/README.md

 # Dehasher

-- Automatically identify the different types of hash
+- Automatically identify the different types of hash (Currently!)

 # Future goals

-- Decrypt (if it is possible)
+- Decrypt (If it is possible)
-- Online decrypt (like MD5, get result from online rainbow table for one-way hash functions)
+- Online decrypt (Like MD5, get result from online rainbow table for one-way hash functions)
 - Multiple decryption (Done!)
-- Support CUI (Done!)
+- Support CUI
-- Machine learning for better result (remove duplicate case)
+- Machine learning for better result (Remove duplicated case)
 - Apply algorithm to select meaningful word or string
+- Reduce size of program
+- Include file description (Resources)

 # Version history

-- 2. 18.
+- 2. 29.
 2016
   - Initial release (1.0)
   - Support Mac, Windows and Linux.
-  - Support single dehash (for detail result) and multiple dehash from file (line by line)
+  - Support single dehash (for detail result) and multiple dehash from file (*.txt, line by line)

-  - Support CUI (single dehash and multiple dehash) help option is '-h'.
+# Known issue

+- 1.0
+  - CUI Support is complete, but not being applied because of PyInstaller's --noconsole option.<br> with --noconsole option, program results won't show in the command line.
+I've working on it, but it is so hard for me.
+  - Program size is too big since UPX does not support Mac (64bit) and Linux (64bit) platform, It is difficult to solve.

 # License